-Michael Flynn: Former US national security adviser - BBC News
+Michael Flynn: Trump's pardoned national security adviser

 Even the areas where the two disagreed at first were quickly smoothed over.

-Gen Flynn's declaration that he was pro-choice was quickly amended to pro-life in July, after it sparked outrage among Trump supporters.
+Mr Flynn's declaration that he was pro-abortion access was quickly reversed, after it sparked outrage among Trump supporters.

 And, like Mr Trump, he was no stranger to controversy.